jpsimonroy/rmocks/README.md

 # Rmocks

-Wanted to provide contained coverage for your R code.
+Want to provide contained coverage for your R code?
 RMocks enables mocking on methods of R5 classes

 ## Installation